-The minimum period of enrolment for the award of the degree is one (1) year for the MA, two (2) years for the MPhil and three (3) years for the PhD All full-time MPhil candidates are required to submit their theses for examination within three (3) years of their initial registration; and PhD candidates within five (5) years.
+The minimum period of enrolment for the award of the degree is fifteen (15) months or three (3) semesters for the MA, two (2) years for the MPhil and three (3) years for the PhD.
+All full-time MPhil candidates are required to submit their thesis for examination within three (3) years of their initial registration; and PhD candidates within five (5) years.